-Our life values apply throughout the day and within every area of school life.
-They work alongside Our School Charter.
-Both were produced with the children and they are regularly discussed with each class and this is supported in whole school assemblies.
-In this way, every child knows the standard of behaviour that we expect in our school.
+Our 'Life Values' apply throughout the day and within every area of school life.
+They work alongside 'Our School Charter'.
+Both were produced with the children and they are regularly discussed with each class.
+They are also supported across our school curriculum and in assemblies and school events.
+In this way, every child knows the standard of behaviour that we expect by being part of our school.